SMARTDesk-Dev/SMARTControl/README.md

 # SMARTControl
-A software to control a SMARTDesk-System
+A software to control a SMARTDesk-System including a smooth web-interface